Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 - `ref_path` (String) The GitLab ID Token Ref Path which initiated the GitLab Job.
 - `subject` (String) The GitLab ID Token Subject which initiated the GitLab Job.

+Read-Only:

+- `oidc_audience` (String) The audience value required for the GitLab Job ID Token.
+- `oidc_client_id` (String) The OAuth Client ID value required for authenticating a GitLab Job.

 <a id="nestedatt--kerberos"></a>
 ### Nested Schema for `kerberos`